 The annual Middle Street Walk 2017 wraps up every year with the lighting of the lobster trap Christmas tree in Gloucester Massachusetts!
 Stop by Cape Ann Art Haven for a Holiday Party with hot chocolate, sweet treats, kids' crafts, holiday photos, face painting live music.
 Caroling starts at 4:30pm, followed by the tree lighting across the street at 5pm.
 Come find your buoy hanging on the tree, enjoy caroling, seeing the star put on the tree join us for the countdown and celebrate the season with the lighting of our Lobster Trap Tree!

 The Annual Middle Street Walk is a great way to experience Gloucester's Historic District while having fun with the family.
 The Festivities begin at 11 am and go all the way through to the lighting of the lobster pot tree in downtown Gloucester!
 Pick up a Schedule of Events and get your walk on!
 A whole day of FREE activities, shows and events await for all the members of the family.

 In every kind of weather, our favorite thing is to head outdoors to our spectacular local habitats to see what's new!
 We love to find things, think about colors, shapes and patterns, and wonder why this place is a special home to wildlife.
 Each nature exploration will focus on the importance of a sense of place.
 Local and migrating birds, other wildlife, collecting techniques, and environmental awareness will be presented in a fun, energetic format that adults and children alike will enjoy.
-Hosted by Joppa Flats Education Center.
-Please dress for the weather.

 - ‹ previous